When you go to order an espresso, you may be faced with the choice between a regular espresso and a doppio.

 Using an espresso machine

-While not every cafe will take the difference between the two so seriously, inside the world of baristas these two terms specify specific ways of brewing and pouring coffee.
+While not every cafe will take the difference between the two so seriously, inside the world of baristas, these terms specify specific ways of brewing and pouring coffee.

 A single shot of espresso, also known as a “solo” in Italy, is traditionally made using a small portafilter basket that pours only one single shot.

-Since it pours two shots at once using only slightly more ground beans, it can be used to make two single-shot drinks at the same time or one double shot.
+Since it pours two shots at once, using only slightly more ground beans, it can be used to make two single-shot drinks simultaneously or one double shot.

-However, in the purest sense, a solo shot is made using only a solo basket which is smaller and features only one spout from which the espresso is pulled from.
+However, in the purest sense, a solo shot is made using only a solo basket, which is smaller and features only one spout from which the espresso is pulled.

 This difference is maintained in many barista competitions around the world, where pulling doppios is a standard practice to judge the quality of a barista's performance.